 BY JOHN KENNEDY / SILICON REPUBLIC / OCTOBER 10TH 2017

-The next big thing in mobile will be killing germs on handsets – a multibillion-euro opportunity.
+The next big thing in mobile will be removing germs on handsets – a multibillion-euro opportunity.

 Not many people realise this but the average smartphone handset carries about 30 times more bacteria than a toilet seat.